-- In a bowl of a stand mixer pour water, yeast, sugar, and semolina.
+- In a stand mixer bowl, pour water, yeast, sugar, and semolina.
 Then mix well to dissolve the yeast.

-- Then add in the flour and salt, then start mixing to make form the dough.
+- Add the flour and salt, then start mixing to form the dough.
 Depending on your flour, you may need more or less than three cups.
 The dough should be soft and a bit sticky.

-- Cover the dough and allow it to proof for a few hours.
+- Cover the dough and allow it to rise for a few hours.
 You can also make it overnight.

 - Preheat oven at 450F (220C)

 - Clean and dry the kale using a salad spinner or a clean towel.